the-red-feather/thesis/P2/presentation/slides.md

 <!--
 Thank you for coming!

-- First of all, André, thank you
+- First of all, André, thank you for getting us this great room
+  - I'm sure Ken & Stelios

+- Present the content of my thesis proposal

+- If you read => 'familiar'

+- Nonetheless hope good overview - Link together

+- Name the title

 -->